npm

 - Create a function wrapper with `simforge.getFunction("<trace_function_key>")`

-- Replace usages of the original function with the traced version
+- Replace usages of the original functions with the traced versions

 Output:

-- After confirmation: minimal diffs for dependencies, initialization, and the function wrapping
+- After my selection: minimal diffs for dependencies, initialization, and the function wrapping

 Basic Configuration